shorawitz/conext-api/README.md

 # For an easier experience... try Docker
 I have included a working setup for using Docker with all of the necessary files.

-**You will still need to edit "solarmonitor.py" to change my IP address to your IP for your Conext Gateway.**
+**You will still need to edit "solarmonitor.py" to change my IP address to your IP for your Conext Gateway.
+See above**

 With this option, you don't need to be a Linux guru to run the app.
 Just install Docker on your favorite O/S (Mac, Windows or Linux) and you can get this working too.